Carlos Valdes (actor): Career

-After graduating in 2011, Valdes became entirely devoted to theater.
-Between 2009 and 2011, he participated in theatrical productions like High School Musical and The Wedding Singer.
-He also was a stand-in in the national tour of Jersey Boys.
+In 2011 and 2012, Valdes was a stand-in in the second national tour of Jersey Boys.
 From March 2013 to March 2014, he played the role of Andrej in the musical Once, in which he also performed on piano, guitar, ukulele, bass, and percussion.

 In 2014, Valdes made his television debut in the American series Arrow, before appearing in the spin-off series, The Flash, as a series regular in the role of Francisco "Cisco" Ramón, an engineer at S.T.A.R.
 Labs who assists Barry Allen alongside Harrison Wells and Caitlin Snow.
 Ramon is later revealed to have metahuman powers and takes on the moniker Vibe.
 Valdes also played alternate universe variants of Ramon: his Earth-2 doppelganger, who goes by Reverb; Pablo, a waiter in the season 3 episode "Duet"; and his Earth-19 doppelganger, who goes by Echo.
 Valdes also voiced the character in the animated spin-off web series Vixen.
 Valdes exited The Flash after its seventh season.

 Valdes also works as a songwriter, instrumentalist, and recording artist.
 In 2015, he independently released the EP Night Off, under his music pseudonym Tha Los.

 Personal life

-Valdes has one child, a son, who was born on August 28, 2024, with actress Mae Whitman.
+Valdes has one son, who was born on August 28, 2024, with Mae Whitman.